A single copy of this article may be reprinted for personal, noncommercial use only.

 - You've had sinusitis a number of times, and the condition fails to respond to treatment

 - You have sinusitis symptoms that last more than seven days

 - Your symptoms don't get better after you see your doctor

 See a doctor immediately if you have symptoms that may be a sign of a serious infection:

 Common causes of chronic sinusitis include:

-- Nasal polyps or tumors.
+- Nasal polyps.
 These tissue growths may block the nasal passages or sinuses.